MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 To make an adjusting entry, you first must know how the initial transaction was entered and posted, including dates, quantities, valuation method, costs, as well as the posting accounts that were debited and credited.

+> [!NOTE]
-*Depending on the item's valuation method, your receipts may be reversed in a different order than the original transaction.
-Print the Purchase Receipts report to determine which receipts will be affected.*
+> Depending on the item's valuation method, your receipts may be reversed in a different order than the original transaction.
+Print the Purchase Receipts report to determine which receipts will be affected.

 **To enter a transaction decrease adjustment:**